Which Nutribullet is best? I've tested the fanciest models and budget options

 Notes from the test kitchen: I've been testing this in my kitchen for a couple of weeks, and I don't want to see it go.
 Every morning, I've been making a big batch of kale, frozen mango and pineapple smoothie which was very creamy.
 However, I preferred using the pulse function to the auto-detect sensor – it gives much more control.
 Also, blending on higher speeds (like 5) can get noisy.
 My hummus test was a bit of a fail, but it you add plenty of liquid to the blend the Nutribullet can whizz very smooth results.

-My full review of the Smart Sense blender is coming soon.
+Read my full review of the Smart Sense blender for more details.

 Best portable blender